Economics of Irrigation Systems

 Overview

+Choosing and buying an irrigation system for crop production can be expensive and complex.
 This publication discusses five common types of irrigation systems used in Texas: furrow (or surface); mid-elevation spray application center pivot; low elevation spray application center pivot; low energy precision application center pivot; and subsurface drip irrigation.
 Included is information on costs, benefits and other factors that should be considered.
-(20 pp., 20 tables, 9 figures)
+(20 pages)